-Sweet Potatoes And Yams Are Two Different Things
+Sweet Potatoes And Yams Are Not The Same

 Sweet potatoes are approaching their peak of perfection and will be at their best about Thanksgiving.
 Sweet potatoes are generally harvested in September and the first part of October.
 Once harvested, however, it may take six or eight weeks of curing and storage until sweet potatoes develop the texture and characteristic flavor we expect.

 Sweetpotatoes or sweet potatoes are not yams.
 Either spelling, as one word or two, is correct!
 Sweet potatoes have thin orange or red skin and orange-colored flesh, unlike a yam’s rough, bark-like skin and white flesh.
 The names have always confused us!
 This cake recipe uses mashed sweet potatoes!